 - Once each student has a chance to answer their questions, the groups get together and pick which questions they want to talk about with the class.

 - When a group is ready, show their artwork to the entire class.
 (A projector is great for this!)
 Each student from the group will read one of their questions along with their own answer/interpretation.
 Then, discussion is opened up to the class for additional insights and critiques.

 - Repeat step 4 until all groups have presented their artwork.

 - Start over with a new artwork for each group!

 Tosha said, “It sparks SO much conversation between the 10 pieces. . . .
 They keep having questions or their own comments about each piece . . . .
 They are thoroughly intrigued.”

 I’m so thankful to Tosha for sharing her classroom experience.
 Unfortunately, Tosha’s community was directly in the path of Hurricane Florence.
 My thoughts are with her, her students, and their friends and families.
 Since we’ve been in contact, I asked how people in the Art Class Curator community can help if they are able.
 Here is her response:

-My church is the first link and they’ve had a huge impact on the community.
 The Nourish NC site is the company that feeds our students when we aren’t in school.
 Along with other nutritional needs in the community.
 Support the port helps our community overall but focuses on our less privileged community to get them what they need.
 So many great people here in Wilmington and these are mostly local organizations striving to support our community.